 See the Case Method in Action

 What is it really like to prepare for and participate in an HBS case?
-The answer may surprise you: Watch our case method video "Transforming Executives".case method video "Transforming Executives".
+The answer may surprise you: Watch our case method video "Transforming Executives"."Transforming Executives".
 You will find more information about the case method on our dedicated case method pages.